“I never placed a game on my phone ever, and then I played Candy Crush.”

 There’s a whole list of things that make Candy Crush Saga as addictive as it is:

-- You get 5 lives to progress, and lose a life every time you fail a level.
-While they do come back, it takes 30 minutes for each individual life to return, so there’s incentive for you to do as well as possible
+- You get 5 lives to progress and lose a life every time you fail a level.
+While they do come back, it takes 30 minutes for each life to return, so there’s an incentive for you to do as well as possible.

 - The map showing all the levels is not only massive, but it shows the current positions of every Facebook friend you have that plays.
 So it gives you a strong incentive to prove that you can do better than everyone else you know.

-- But that’s not all — King didn’t only want you competing on the macro scale, trying to make it the furthest out of all your friends; they went right to the micro level, showing where you rank for top scores on each and every level!
+- But that’s not all—King didn’t only want you competing on the macro scale, trying to make it the furthest out of all your friends; they went right to the micro-level, showing where you rank for top scores on every level!
 Talk about a shot straight to the ego!

-- And to anyone out there who thinks that Candy Crush Saga is just a jazzed-up Bejeweled clone, I’ve got news for you — where Bejeweled is usually just a fixed grid with different modes of gameplay, King angled to blow PopCap Games out of the water, with 5 modes of gameplay in its levels combined with boards of different sizes and a bevy of obstacles that only grow harder to navigate and infinitely more frustrating as you advance through the levels.
+- And to anyone out there who thinks that Candy Crush Saga is just a jazzed-up Bejeweled clone, I’ve got news for you—where Bejeweled is usually just a fixed grid with different modes of gameplay, King angled to blow PopCap Games out of the water, with 5 modes of gameplay in its levels combined with boards of different sizes and a bevvy of obstacles that only grow harder to navigate and infinitely more frustrating as you advance through the levels.
 Don’t knock it ’til you try it!